douglasbagnall/p4wn/README.rst

 https://github.com/douglasbagnall/p4wn.
 The two git repositories should be pretty similar.
 Most people seem to use the github one.

+The git tree contains several files not included in the version 2 zip and tar files.
+These are mainly interesting for historical reasons, or for testing, and are unnecessary and potentially confusing if you just want to play chess.
+So they have been left out and instead you'll get confused when this document refers to them.
+You can get these files via git, or just look at them on the Github and Sourceforge links above.

 There is a mailing list at
 https://lists.sourceforge.net/lists/listinfo/p4wn-chess, and the issue tracker at https://github.com/douglasbagnall/p4wn/issues is used.